swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 > One notable difference between a **Golden Ticket** attack and the **Golden GMSA** attack is that they no way of rotating the KDS root key secret.
 Therefore, if a KDS root key is compromised, there is no way to protect the gMSAs associated with it.

+:warning: You can't "force reset" a gMSA password, because a gMSA's password never changes.
+The password is derived from the KDS root key and `ManagedPasswordIntervalInDays`, so every Domain Controller can at any time compute what the password is, what it used to be, and what it will be at any point in the future.

 * Using [GoldenGMSA](https://github.com/Semperis/GoldenGMSA)
     ```ps1
     # Enumerate all gMSAs